Some paint colors are truly underrated!

 With an LRV of 60, this color is lighter than the former.
 For another very similar color with an LRV of 66, check out SW Crushed Ice!

-Order a stick-on sample of Passive here to help you compare these colors in your own living spaces.
+Order stick-on samples of these colors here to help you compare these colors in your own living spaces.

 Zircon Vs Cement Gray